trinodb/trino/docs/src/main/sphinx/udf/introduction.md

 in a client application.
 UDFs are scalar functions that return a single output value, similar to [built-in functions](/functions).

-UDFs are defined and written using the [SQL routine language](/udf/sql).

 :::{note}
 Custom functions can alternatively be written in Java and deployed as a plugin.
 Details are available in the [developer guide](/develop/functions).